wrld3d/wrld-sdk-samples/android/README.md

 2. Reducing the number of architectures:

     -   By default, the project is compiled for three different architectures: **armeabi**, **armeabi-v7a**, and **arm64-v8a**.
-    -   If you do not need all of these, or you wish to quickly test on a single architecture, you can remove some of them from [this line in Application.mk](https://github.com/eegeo/eegeo-sdk-samples/blob/master/android/jni/Application.mk#L4).
+    -   If you do not need all of these, or you wish to quickly test on a single architecture, you can remove some of them from [Application.mk](/android/jni/Application.mk#L4).
     -   For example: `APP_ABI := armeabi`